saravmani/mycloud/Rem/Self/Cloud/Azure/Azure-Governance.md

 ### Governance
-Set of rules, policies and rolses which control over your applications and resources in Azure It will help us to have fully governed environments
+mechanisms and processes to maintain control over your applications and resources in Azure

-##### Features
-1. Do inventory management - visibility into all your resources fast
-2. Analyse costs and monitor usage from a single dashboard
-3. Apply policies -   Set of Rules and agreements
-4. Apply policies with flexible hierarchies to multiple subscriptions.
-5. Easily create fully compliant environments and apply group policies to new Azure subscriptions.
+This contains - Azure policy, Rolebased Access control (RBAC), Resource locks and blueprints.

+---

-#### Key Elements
+### Key Elements
 #### Policy
 organization level to achieve its goal
 Set of Rules and agreements.
 Ex.
 We can set the budget limit for the resources